When considering Power factor correction (PFC) this can be determined by the following information.

 This will give you the size of the cabinet that you need to use for the given situation you are trying to achieve.

-I’ve only summarised a few points in this complex type of system, so that the reader may begin to understand in a small way the complexities involved in this sort of system design.
+I have only summarised a few points in this complex type of system, so that the reader may begin to understand in a small way the complexities involved in this sort of system design.

 I have therefore only given a small outline of what is involved in producing one of these systems, when looking at all the regulations and rules required EN 61921:2017’s 42 pages long and IEC 60831-2 is 22 pages in their present forms so as you can see, I’ve only extracted a very small amount.